Eastern Canada by Rail

 Uncover downtown Montreal in style at Le Méridien Versailles.
 At this classic yet modern boutique hotel near College de Montreal and McGill University, feed your passion for discovering local art, culture and cuisine.
 Step outside to find yourself surrounded by the glitz and glamour of the Golden Square Mile, with cultural gems, chic shops and restaurants and beautiful architecture beckoning from all directions.

-Flights to Toronto and departing from Quebec with Air Canada, accommodation throughout, Via rail train travel between cities and prepayable taxes.
+Flights to Toronto and returning from Montreal with Air Canada, accommodation throughout, VIA Rail between Toronto and Ottawa and Ottawa and Montreal and prepayable taxes.

 Prices are per person based on 2 adults sharing (unless stated otherwise).
 Subject to availability, terms and conditions apply.

 Explore Canada's largest and most exciting city, which enjoys a stunning location on the banks of Lake Ontario.
 Discover diverse neighbourhoods brimming with eclectic shops, restaurants serving cuisine from all corners of the globe, a vibrant nightlife, thrilling festivals and an abundance of attractions to enjoy whatever the season.

 Toronto's most prominent attraction is the CN Tower, the tallest free-standing structure in the western hemisphere and it now includes EdgeWalk, a thrilling hands-free walk around the outside ledge of the tower!
 Standing at 1,815 feet tall and designated as one of the Seven Wonders of the Modern World, this engineering marvel is a Canadian icon and an enduring symbol of the city.

 In Old Town Toronto you'll discover St Lawrence Market, ranked by National Geographic as the world's best food market.
 So, be sure to take your taste buds on a stroll through its famous produce and food stalls, restaurants, art exhibits and cooking classes.